hyperledger/fabric/docs/source/certs_management.md

  └── user
 </pre>

-**Impact if expired**: Cannot register or enroll new identities, but transaction traffic does not stop.
+**Impact if expired**: All communication between the node and its clients and channels stops.

 [Reference](https://hyperledger-fabric-ca.readthedocs.io/en/latest/operations_guide.html#enroll-tls-ca-s-admin)

 ### Peer Certificates

-Peer Enrollment certificates and Peer TLS certificates are issued for each organization.
+Peer Enrollment Certificates and Peer TLS Certificates are issued for each organization.

 #### Peer Enrollment Certificate